ryfylke-react-as/rtk-query-loader/README.md

 npm i @ryfylke-react/create-api-slice
 ```

-Create the slice as you normally would, but use our `createAPISlice` function instead of `createSlice` from redux toolkit.
+Create the slice as you normally would, but make sure `state` is part of your schema.
+It should take a type of `StateStatus`.
+Use our `createAPISlice` function instead of `createSlice` from redux toolkit.

 _slices/postSlice.ts_